DengKaiCQ/VGGT-Long/README.md

 ### **Updates**

+`[TO BE DONE]` We are working on a feature, that is, using sparse points instead of dense points for chunk align.
+This way, we can achieve a way more faster alignment speed and skip DISK I/O when chunk aligning.

+`[05 Nov 2025]` We have uploaded the input images captured by a mobile phone in the demo on Google Drive, as we have noticed that such complex large-scale scenes seem to be quite rare on other public datasets if you need them for your own demo.
+See part "Customlized Datasets Used in Demo Video" in `README.md`.

 `[08 Oct 2025]` 1.
 We have updated the $\text{SE}(3)$ alignment, which you can enable in the `config.yaml` file.
 Recent developments in 3D models like [MapAnything](https://arxiv.org/abs/2509.13414) now support metric scale.
 Under such metric scale, using 6-DoF $\text{SE}(3)$ alignment will be more stable than 7-DoF $\text{SIM}(3)$ alignment.
 If you are using such models, we provide a code reference for $\text{SE}(3)$ alignment.
 2. We have fixed a bug in the `vectorized_reservoir_sampling` function in `loop_utils/sim3utils.py`.
 Special thanks to [@Horace89](https://github.com/Horace89) for the assistance!

 `[22 Sep 2025]` We uploaded the demo video on [RedNote](http://xhslink.com/o/7p42O3mRctf) (and we also uploaded it on [Youtube](https://www.youtube.com/watch?v=xeRQGerAYOs) later on `06 Oct 2025`).
-We are currently organizing the input images captured by a mobile phone in the demo, as we have noticed that such complex large-scale scenes seem to be quite rare on other public datasets.

 `[04 Sep 2025]` We have developed [Pi-Long](https://github.com/DengKaiCQ/Pi-Long) as a complementary project to `Pi3` and `VGGT-Long`.
 Benefiting from `Pi3`'s outstanding performance, `Pi-Long` performs even better at the kilometer scale.
 Feel free to check it out.